zizekuros/kaggle-titanic/README.md

 ![Score](images/score.png)

-I'll keep working on it and see if I can improve the score with some feature engineering, or alternative approach.
+Maybe I'll keep working on it and see if I can improve the score with some feature engineering, or alternative approach.

 ## Acknowledgements